brucou/react-state-driven/README.md

 on current state, and present input[^2].
 The causality property means state machines are a breeze to reason about and test (well, not as much as pure functions, but infinitely better than effectful functions).
-- only the preprocessor and mediator can perform effects on the user interface
+- Command handlers are pretty generic pieces of code.
+An example could be code to fetch a resource.
+That code is written and tested once, and then reused for any resource.
+Additionally, only the command handler can perform effects on the external systems, which helps tracing and debugging.
-- only the command handler can perform effects on the external systems
+- only the preprocessor and mediator can perform effects on the user interface, which helps tracing and debugging.

 We also have achieved greater modularity: our parts are coupled only through their interface.
 For instance, we use in our implementation `Rxjs` for preprocessing events, and [`state-transducer`](https://github.com/brucou/state-transducer) as state machine library.
 We could easily switch to